TroelsMortensen/CodeLabs/Tutorials/CsharpThreads/3 Start thread.md

 # Starting a thread, and printing numbers

-In Java the `Thread` constructor takes an object, which implements the interface `Runnable`.
+In Java the `Thread` constructor takes an instance of a class, which implements the interface `Runnable`.
 In C# the `Thread` constructor takes a delegate, i.e. either a lambda expression, or a method reference.

 As an example, we would like to execute the following method in a new thread: